devtin/js-dir-into-json/README.md

 # js-dir-into-json
-> Loads content of found javascript and json files in given directory into a single structured object
+> Recursively loads content of found JavaScript and JSON files in given directory into a single structured object

 <a href="https://www.npmjs.com/package/js-dir-into-json" target="_blank"><img src="https://img.shields.io/npm/v/js-dir-into-json.svg" alt="Version"></a>
 [![tests](https://github.com/devtin/js-dir-into-json/workflows/test/badge.svg)](https://github.com/devtin/js-dir-into-json/actions)

-This module deeply loads all `*.js` and `*.json` (configurable via `extensions`) files in given `directory` and creates a single object preserving the file structure as the properties of the object, appending default exported content to each endpoint.
+This module recursively loads exported content of all `*.js` and `*.json` files (configurable via `extensions`) found in given `directory` using given `fileLoader` (defaults to `require`) creating a single object that preservers the file structure of the loaded content as the property path, transforming the file and folder names using given `pathTransformer` function (defaults to lodash→<a href="https://lodash.com/docs/4.17.15#camelCase" target="_blank">camelCase</a>).

+Useful to split what could be a big configuration object into a file / folder structure.

 ## Example